bowenlong1/E-commerce-recommendation/README.md

-Hello, I have completed the biometric screening at personal doctor practice, attached is the completed from signed by my doctor.
-Below is my doctor information, can I use this form for my wellness discount? please let me know if you have any questions or concerns?
+I have successfully completed the biometric screening at my personal doctor's office.
+Attached is the form, duly signed by my doctor.
+Here are the details of my doctor:

+[Doctor's Information]

+May I use this form to qualify for the wellness discount?
+Please let me know if you need any further information or clarification.

+Thank you.